Work based learning

 Applying for an apprenticeship

 Applying for an apprenticeship is a competitive process.
 Apprenticeships are jobs so employers decide who they are going to employ and what the entry requirements should be.
-Some employers may ask that a young person has GCSEs including English and maths at certain grades.
+Some employers may ask that a young person has GCSEs including English and Maths at certain grades.

 Supported internships

-A supported internship helps to bridge the gap from education into paid work by providing additional support for both the young person and the employer.
 The supported internship consists of time with an education provider and time in the work placement (unpaid).
 Alongside their time with the employer, the young person will complete a personalised study programme which will work towards the four key areas of ‘Preparing for Adulthood’; Health, Community Inclusion, Independent Living and Employability.

 The majority of the young person’s time is spent with the employer with the support from a job coach to help them to understand exactly what is expected of them and to help them to feel more confident in their own ability.
 The job coach will withdraw their support over time and regular reviews will take place between the young person, employer and job coach to ensure that this happens at the right time for everybody.
 This will help to support the young person to become independent in the work place and to help them gain the necessary skills and confidence to access paid employment in the future.
-Supported internships are for young people with an EHCP between the age of 16- 24 year olds.
-The programme lasts between 6-12 months, and should ideally be their final year in education- as the aim of the programme is to help the young person progress into paid employment.
-Supported Internships can include:

 - travel training

-- job coach support
+- job coach support in a work placement

-- maths and English if appropriate
+- maths and english if appropriate

 - employability skills